InTeach/aws-codebuild-run-build/README.md

-## AWS CodeDeploy Run Build for GitHub Actions
+## AWS CodeDeploy for GitHub Actions